DrPandemic/MasDB/README.md

 There's some environment variables that can be changed to setup a MasDB node.
 ```
   SAVE_FILE    Set the save path.
 Default to `./data.db`.
-  NODE_NAME    Set this erlang's node's name.
-It will be mixed with the hostname arg to generate a fully qualified name.
+  NODE_NAME    Set this erlang's node's fully qualified name.
+In release, if this is not set, the node won't start.
-                If not specified, a name will be generated.
-  HOSTNAME     Set the hostname.
-If not specified, `127.0.0.1` will be used.
+                eg. `foo@127.0.0.1`
   NODE_TO_JOIN Set the node that this node need to contact to join a cluster. eg. `name@hostname`
 ```